-Example 4.7.
-The spy-master Alice and her agent Bob have agreed to use the one-time pad, with a randomly chosen key, for emergency messages.
-Following Kerckhoff's Principle, all this is known to Eve.
-Eve does not know that their key is $k = \mathtt{atcldqezyomuua}$.
+By the proposition, the one-time pad is secure against a known ciphertext attack with one ciphertext.
+Example 4.8.
+The spy-master Alice and her agent Bob have agreed to use the one-time pad, with a key, chosen in advance uniformly at random.
+By Kerckhoffs's Principle, all this is known to Eve.
+Eve does not know that their key is k = atcldqezyomuua.

-• Alice sends $e_k(\text{leaveinstantly}) = \text{lxcghyrrroznfy to Bob.}$
+• Alice sends $e_k$ (leaveinstantly) = lxcghyrrroznfy to Bob.